Office of the Dean

 Building Emergency Action Plan (BEAP) information is housed on the UK Crisis Management and Preparedness site.
 To access building-specific BEAPs, log in to the BEAP portal with your linkblue credentials.

-Campus Community Emergency Response Team (C-CERT)
+Campus Community Emergency Response Team (CCERT)

-Citizen Police Academy
+Citizens Police Academy

-The CPA is open to all UK faculty, staff, students, and members of the community who are 18 years or older with no prior felony convictions.
+The CPA is open to all UK faculty, staff, students and members of the community who are 18 years or older with no prior felony convictions.
 Prospective participants must complete a course application and submit to an electronic background check.

 Topics presented during the CPA include: